jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

 Working With Your Project in an IDE
 -----------------------------------
-Althought it isn't required, most people prefer to work in an IDE when developing Alfresco customizations.
+Although it isn't required, most people prefer to work in an IDE when developing Alfresco customizations.
 Any IDE will do, but the most popular one is Eclipse so let's see how that works.

 I'll be using the Neon version of Eclipse Java EE IDE for Web Developers.
 It comes with built-in Maven support.